umr55766/payment-gateway-challenge-dotnet/README.md

 4. We dont' necessarily need to store full card number as there is no requirements associated to it.
 I am storing it to just demonstrate that even if we need to store (let's say for scheduled payment/saved card/etc), since it's a very sensitive data and should never be store in plaintext format.
 5. Fixed precision to 2 for now.
 Ideally it should be based on Currency
 6. Using Decimal to store Amount, as it have better precision and best suited for handling financial data.
-7. Not storing AuthorizationCode, for now, as there is no requirements for it right now.
+7. Not storing AuthorizationCode and Validation Errors, for now, as there is no requirements for it right now.
 Ideally we should be storing it for future/references.
-Maybe we need it for refund request, etc.
+Maybe we need it for refund request, customer support ticket etc.
 8. Authentication have not been implemented, as there is no requirements for it right now.
 9. I have tried following test pyramid model, in which number of unit test > number of integration > number of end-to-end tests.
 10. As finance/payments is an extensive domain.
 I am following Domain Driven Design.
 We have Core module which contains core parts/classes of the system.